ampproject/amphtml/ads/temedya.md

 ## Configuration

 For details on the configuration semantics, please contact the ad network or refer to their documentation.
+You need to register to the [vidyome platform](https://www.vidyome.com) for site-id parameter.

 ### Required parameters